SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - There are a lot of possible logistic issues like all members of a team filling feedback, trainees being confused about filling the ballot, a bunch of other tabbycat issues like navigating on your private url, etc
 - They might expect the tournament to provide food so they won't have made their own food plans like lunch boxes.

 One briefing session before their first tournament, talking about the logistics, equity, and anything else, can go a long way.
+It's also nice to drive hard the point that the experience, the learning, and the fun matter far more than points.

 The biggest difference between expectations and reality of course, is that juniors are used to interschool science quizzes where most people score high.
 And they won't have really comprehended that this is a national level tournament with people years elder to them.
 Every novice initially assumes that they'll only face novices in the tournament, and get a huge shock.

 Tournaments are very draining physically, mentally, and emotionally.
 Juniors usually don't know how likely it is to go back home with 0 points or 1 point.
 I believed that it was better to make them prepared for this possibility instead of being blindly optimistic about their results.
 However this is something particular to my beliefs and the way I see the world, so I'm unsure if it's better to act like your expectations for them are low, or high.
-If your expectations are high, people will feel like they dissappointed you, and
+If your expectations are high, people will feel like their performance was far lower than what it should have been, and that they disappointed you.

 Especially in tourneys, ask questions about rounds, constantly acknowledge their existence, judging feels really lonely otherwise